enzodesena/covid-listening-project/README.md

 ## Acknowledgements

 We would like to thank Gemma Bruno (Telethon Institute of Genetics and Medicine, Italy) and Niki Loverdu (KU Leuven, Belgium)  for the useful discussions on topic.
-Thanks also to [Carl Zimmer](https://carlzimmer.com) for his reference to the Nature article [8].
+Thanks also to [Carl Zimmer](https://carlzimmer.com) for pointing us to the Nature article [8].
 Finally, we would like to thank our friends and colleagues for the useful feedback on the presentation.

 The project also uses internally: